 - Explain the job role and responsibilities to the candidates and ask them if they think they are a great fit for the role.
 Taking a candidate’s vote is equally important.

 - Disrespectful of policies: It is okay to ask questions about the company but disrespecting or ignoring them is not okay.
 Candidates’ past work experiences will tell you if they follow company policies and can suggest improvements when and where needed.

 - Inflexibility: New recruits should be able to adapt to your working style as well as suggest new processes of doing things.
-If candidates have a “know it all” attitude and show signs of arrogance, it is a red flag.
+If candidates have a “know it” attitude and show signs of arrogance, it is a red flag.

-- Different leadership style: When recruiting for senior positions, consider working style of each team.
-For example, if a candidate has a leadership style they may not be a perfect fit for senior level roles for a team where team members work independently.
+- Different leadership styles: When recruiting for senior positions, consider the working style of each team.
+For example, if a candidate has a leadership style they may not be a perfect fit for senior-level roles for a team where team members work independently.